ManojMadke/javascript-keyboard-event-detector/README.md

 ## 🎯 Project Objective

 The main objective of this project was to understand how JavaScript can interact with user keyboard input and dynamically update webpage content.

-## 💡 Future Improvements

-Some features that can be added in the future:

-* Show keyboard key code
-* Show `event.code`
-* Display key name and key code together
-* Add a virtual keyboard UI
-* Add animations when a key is pressed
-* Improve responsive design
-* Add dark/light mode

-## 👨‍💻 Author

-**Manoj Madke**

-Learning and building projects while improving my JavaScript and Full Stack Development skills.